wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 **Main Questions**

-Bear in mind that the discussion may wander off track or focus onone aspect.
+Bear in mind that the discussion may wander off track or focus on one aspect.
 Consider which part of the research question you think is most important to get people to answer.
 Start with this and be prepared to come back to it at the end if you need to.
 If you have more sensitive questions in your research schedule, they should be included later on, so people answer them when they are more comfortable.

 **What should the questions be like?**
 Avoid asking questions that ask two or three things in one sentence (e.g., about behaviour and impact on mood).
 Break it down into simpler questions.
 Limit the number of direct questions that elicit yes/no answers.
 These can be useful to gather information but are less helpful in generating a discussion.
 Add in probes/prompts to elicit